openhab/openhab-docs/_addons_bindings/nanoleaf/readme.md

 - remove the panels (maybe twice by force removing it)
 - remove the controller (maybe twice by force removing it)
-- stop and then start openhab
+- stop and then start openHAB
 - Rediscover like described above

 **Knowing which panel has which id**

 Unfortunately it is not easy to find out which panel gets which id while this is pretty important if you have lots of them and you want to assign rules to it.
-Don't worry: the binding comes with some helpful support in the background (this works only well for the canvas device!)
+Don't worry: the binding comes with some helpful support in the background the canvas type (this is only provided for the canvas device because triangles can have weird layouts that are hard to express in a log output)

-- fire up your browser and open the openhab server on port 9001 which shows the logs.
+- fire up your browser and open the openHAB server on port 9001 which shows the logs.
+- Set up a switch item with the channel panelLayout on the controller (see NanoRetrieveLayout below) and set the switch to true
 - look out for something like "Panel layout and ids" in the logs.
 Below that you will see a panel layout similar to

 Compare the following output with the right picture at the beginning of the article

 ```
             31413                    9162       13276